 - Locate the load center inside your motorhome and turn OFF the main AC circuit breakers.
 Some panels will have two main circuit breakers. - 2.
-Carefully extend the entire length of the shore line power cord (approximately 35 feet) from the electric cable port on the motorhome to the external power source. - B. Ensure the circuit breaker(s) at the external power source are OFF.
+Carefully extend the entire length of the shore line power cord (approximately 35 feet) from the electric cable port on the motorhome to the external power source. - 3.
+Ensure the circuit breaker(s) at the external power source are OFF. - 4.
+Connect the shore power cord to the receptacle on the motorhome.
+If the connector has a locking ring, carefully engage the threads until snug.
+Some connector designs may require a slight twist after insertion.